This Is How You Smile

 This Is How You Smile is the sixth studio album by American musician Helado Negro.
 It was released in March 2019 under RVNG Intl.

+The title of the album is taken from a story by Jamaica Kincaid.

 Critical reception

 In a year-end essay for Slate, Ann Powers cited This Is How You Smile as proof that the album era format is not dead in 2019 but rather undergoing a "metamorphosis", with artists such as Negro utilizing the concept album through the culturally-relevant autobiographical narratives, which in this case is a "bilingual love letter to his family".

 Track listing

 Personnel

 Credits adapted from liner notes and AllMusic.